Arka21Pal/packet-tracer-samples/EIGRP.md

 - signified by protocol 88 in the IP header.
 - `TLV` field contains `EIGRP` parameters, IP internal and external routes.
 - EIGRP for IPv6 is encapsulated with a multicast address (FF02::A) and same code (88)
+- To change the bandwidth of an interface: `bandwidth <kilobits-bandwidth-value>`.
+This can change EIGRP metrics.

 ## Resources